lantrix/terraform-ec2-ssm/ansible/README.md

 ## Server secrets & instance config

-There is an example in `prod.secret.exs.example.j2`.
-If you populate this as `prod.secret.exs.j2` this playbook will upload it.

 If you want to generate new ones skip the playbook here

 ### Upload your secrets/config